WeitzGroup/MAGEmodel_covid19_GA/README.md

 serological and viral shedding tests are urgently required at scale to assess the true prevalence.<br>

 <ins>**COVID-19 is a long-term challenge**</ins><br>
-Even in the best case scenarios, COVID-19 remains a threat post-memorial day.
+Even in the best case scenarios, COVID-19 remains a threat post-Memorial Day.
 Relaxing social distancing interventions now without robust plans to contain the outbreak endangers lives.<br>

 <p align="center">